winner-potential/masterdata/README.md

     - Expand relation for metric details
     - Search in `Reference Document` for `first-sensor`
     - Finally, save

+**tl;dr** You can take a look at the [Masterdata-Importer](https://github.com/winner-potential/masterdata-importer) to initialize the database entries.

 ### Request Metrics by Type